I wish I knew how to repair an antique cane chair, but I don't. There are ways to fix a broken cane chair without learning the art of caning!

 I didn’t take any pictures of the process of the stapling.
 I did 4 sides of the circle, opposite each other.
 Then I did 4 more sides, again opposite each other, and finally 4 more in between each of the last 4 I did.

 I have great news!
 It really is the simple things that make me happy.
-I have stored my stanley staple gun and staples in a baggie for YEARS!
+For years, I have stored my stanley staple gun and staples in a baggie.
 I have finally purchased 2 small stanley tool boxes, one to hold my staplers and the other to hold my Dremel.
 I can’t tell you how many times I have searched for these staplers.
 They finally have a home!

 I used my larger staple gun to attach the original thin plywood to the back of the new upholstered chair seat.
 It not only gives it a cleaner look, the small board rests on the inside rim of the original chair seat, while the board I cut is larger and rests on top of the original seat.